 In early 2016, Aidan curated an exhibition in collaboration with DASH's Tu Fewn project at Llantarnam Grange Arts Centre as part of the "Maker to Curator" series.To learn more about this project, watch the Tu Fewn Symposium which offers an insight into the aims and direction of curatorial commissions for disabled artists and curators.

-Moesby will work with the Middlesbrough Collection, the town’s public collection of modern and contemporary art and craft which is held at MIMA.
-This partnership will aid MIMA's broader aim to connect people through creativity and change perceptions to promote inclusion.
+Moesby is working with the Middlesbrough Collection, the town’s public collection of modern and contemporary art and craft which is held at MIMA.
+This partnership is aiding MIMA's broader aim to connect people through creativity and change perceptions to promote inclusion.

 "We are passionate about representing a range of voices and perspectives within MIMA’s programme and know that Aidan will bring a fresh angle on our work.
 We are excited about developing programmes with him through this open-ended residency."